pfcoperez/elasticsn/README.md

 ![results](https://i.imgur.com/F3tE5AH.png)

 **e.g: Who are the show hosts?
-Who is intervenes often?
+Who intervenes more often?
 Who is more talkative?**

 Just use Kibana!

 ![kibana stats](https://i.imgur.com/13uosUr.png)

-Both Leo and Steve are the main hosts and they spoke similar numbers of phrases per show, however, reviewing word count by author it is obvious that Steve leads the discurse during each session.
+Both Leo and Steve are the main hosts and they spoke similar numbers of sentences per podcast, however, reviewing word count by author it is obvious that Steve leads the discurse during each session.

 ## Indices created by the ETL Scala program